colbyn/colbyn/surviving-where-others-fail.md

 Likewise in the Tao Te Ching there’s a saying,
 > “Only those who do not cling to their life can save it.”

 Perhaps one day you’ll suddenly find yourself moments before a head on collision with a drunk driver on the highway.
-In that moment will you yourself cling to life—or will you submit to fate and follow the way? (i.e. the Dao)
+In that moment will you yourself cling to life—or will you submit to fate and follow the way?